Wtrickster/birthdayBot/Readme/README.md

  NOTE:
-    if text is missing click on BB's name to wake it up 2-After you click on the yellow button BB with greet you and tell you the least Celleb gossip
+    if text is missing click on BB's name to wake it up 2-After you click on the yellow button BB with greet you and tell you the least gossip
 <img src = Screenshot2.png width=500>